stephane-sonkin/Personal-Back-End-project/README.md

 ## STRUCTURE

 The MVC structure is well implemented in this application without using a framework.
-The CRUD operations are functional, the hydration as well.
+The CRUD operations are functional, the hydration and the formBuilder as well.
 The authentication is created using the $_SESSION superglobal variable

 ## Lessons Learned